perilstar/fcfs-bot/README.md

 Sets whether only users with mod roles can use the pingafk command for users in `monitorChannel`.

 `(addmodrole|aar) "<monitorChannel>" <roleName>`
-Adds a role that can use pingafk if the target is in `monitorChannel`.
+Adds a mod role for `monitorChannel`.

 `(removemodrole|rmr) "<monitorChannel>" <roleName>`
-Removes a role that can use pingafk if the target is in `monitorChannel`.
+Removes a mod role for `monitorChannel`.

 `(listmodroles|lmr) "<monitorChannel>"`
-Lists roles that can use pingafk if the target is in `monitorChannel`.
+Lists mod roles for `monitorChannel`.

 `(setfirstn|sfn) "<monitorChannel>" <firstN>`,
 `(setrejoinwindow|srw) "<monitorChannel>" <rejoinWindow>`,